turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlemanager_api.rst

 It is assumed that this archetype has had all its required textures and shaders pre-loaded.

 The emitters of the system will be enabled automatically.
-If a timeout is specified, then the emitters will be `burst`, with the number of bursts set so that the effect comes to a natural end when the timeout has finished.
+If a timeout is specified, then the emitters will have its `timeout` function called to enable the emitter as long as is necessary to have the effect come to a natural end when the instance is removed.

 **Syntax** ::